Inputs, outputs, and controls

 Table states

-The state of each analysis, including all parameters, inputs, and the state of the result tables, is tracked by the NXGT servers.
+The state of each analysis, including all parameters, inputs, and the state of the result tables, is tracked by the NGT servers.
 Applying row filters and changing the columns that are displayed are the two ways that the state of a table can change.
-Unless this state change is communicated back to the NXGT servers, the next time the user loads the analysis from the URL in the address bar the changes to the table will be lost.
+Unless this state change is communicated back to the NGT servers, the next time the user loads the analysis from the URL in the address bar the changes to the table will be lost.

 As a visual cue to the user, these ‘uncommitted’ state changes are emphasized with yellow borders around each cell of the table.
 In order to ‘commit’ these changes, click on the ‘Save Table State’ button at the top of the table: